Codes and code breaking

 Explore the work of The Royal Signals

-Do take a look at this short video which features the work of one of the specialist electronic warfare trades.
-Electronic Warfare Systems Operator.
+Do take a look at this short video below which features the work of Royal Signals specialists working with other cap-badges to combat the cyber threat.